GJMcGowan/sinatra-test/README.md

-Testing the sinatra gem on localhost.
+Testing the sinatra gem on localhost & Heroku.